datanav/docs/configuration.rst

 -----------------------------------------

-If you need to filter out identity columns or skip certain columns in a table you can try to use the ``skip_identity_columns`` and/or the ``use_defaults_from_table`` properties on the SQL sink.
+If you need to filter out identity columns or skip certain columns in a table you can try to use the ``skip_identity_columns`` property on the SQL sink.
 However, for MS SQL based servers there is another option/workaround for this usecase: instead of writing to the table directly, you can define a "writable view" of the table that omits the identity columns (or other columns you want to skip) and write to that instead.
 See more information here: https://docs.microsoft.com/en-us/sql/relational-databases/views/modify-data-through-a-view